Why your lower back pain keeps coming back

 Most people with recurring lower back pain are stuck in a treatment loop.
 Here is what is actually happening and how to break the cycle.

-Lower back pain is the most common reason people see a physiotherapist in India.
+Lower back pain is a common reason people see a physiotherapist.
 Most people treat the flare-up with painkillers, a few days of rest, and maybe a heating pad, and they feel better within a week or two.
 Then, a few months later, it comes back.
 The treatment loop repeats.
-What is missing is attention to the underlying pattern that caused the pain in the first place.
+What is often missing is attention to contributing patterns such as movement habits, load, strength, mobility, sleep, stress, and activity levels.
 The flare-up is just the signal.
-The cause is usually still there.
+The contributing factors are often still there.

 Why does it keep coming back?

-Lower back pain usually comes from a combination of weak deep stabilising muscles (the multifidus and transversus abdominis), stiff hips, and habitual movement patterns that load the spine unevenly.
-Sitting for long hours in office chairs, or on the floor without back support, shortens the hip flexors and gradually shuts off the glutes.
-When you go to lift something heavy or twist suddenly, the lower back takes the load instead of the hips and core.
-This is not a problem with your spine.
-It is a problem with how your body is using it.
+Recurring lower back pain often has multiple contributing factors.
+Common contributors may include reduced activity in deep stabilising muscles (the multifidus and transversus abdominis), limited hip mobility, and habitual movement patterns that load the spine unevenly.
+Sitting for long hours in office chairs, or on the floor without back support, can shorten the hip flexors and reduce glute activation.
+When you go to lift something heavy or twist suddenly, the lower back may take more load than is ideal.
+A physiotherapy assessment can help identify what is specifically contributing in your case.

 Common triggers to recognise